Can you filter your table data using an Excel FILTER Formula?

 What it means:

-Want to know How To Master the FILTER Function in Excel?
+Want to know How To Master the Excel FILTER Formula?

 STEP 1: We need to enter the FILTER function in a blank cell: